gandji/mymoviedb/REAME.md

 Programming techniques
 -----
+I started implementing this database as an exercise for various techniques I learned recently, and other techniques I learned along the way.
+It can been seen as a demonstrator for :

-Maven inheritance of modules.
-I tried to do it more or less cleanly.
+ - Maven inheritance of modules. the project now has three modules, I tried to end up with more or less clean pom files.

-Spring usage:
+ - Spring usage:
    - I do all I can to use annotation based configurations rather than file wise configurations.
    - spring boot
    - spring beans, singletons and prototypes
    - spring data with jpa and hibernate, annotation based configurations

-Data management Architecture:
+ - Data management Architecture:
    - DAO layer
    - the underneath database can be mysql or h2 (I am less at ease with H2, so everything does not work with h2).
 I did this as an exercise to configure the data access bean through spring profiles.
 Spring profile "mysql" activates the use of MySQL database